spacetelescope/jwst/docs/jwst/outlier_detection/arguments.rst

 Step Arguments for Non-IFU data
 ===============================
-The `outlier_detection` step not non-IFU data has the following optional arguments that control the behavior of the processing:
+The `outlier_detection` step for non-IFU data has the following optional arguments that control the behavior of the processing:

 ``--weight_type`` (string, default='exptime')